kkelichika/javascript-mastery/README.md

 - `exercises/02_variables.js` - var, let and const, and why const is preferred.
 - `exercises/03_data_types.js` - primitive types and the typeof operator (with its quirks).
 - `exercises/04_strings.js` - strings, template literals and common string methods.
+- `exercises/05_numbers.js` - numbers, the Math object, and converting strings to numbers.